friedbrice/friedbrice.github.io/_posts/2014-12-03-first-post.md

 [Auburn webspace](http://www.auburn.edu/~dpb0006) a while ago.

-Having said that, I'm in the middle of the semester, so I won't have a lot of time to make blog.
+Having said that, I'm in the middle of the semester, so I won't have a lot of time to make blog posts.
 So, with very infrequent updates planned, you might as well subscribe to the RSS feed.
 It's not like I'm going to crowd your feed reader with tons of updates ^_^